 So what does this mean for Aldercar Infant school?

 We have used the funding to invest in sports coaches to work with all classes within school.
 Since September 2013 we have had a coach that has worked alongside staff and children and has had a huge impact on the teaching and learning of PE.
 Staff work alongside the coaches to develop their knowledge about certain areas of PE such as gymnastics, games, cricket and tennis.
 Staff are much more confident in their delivery of PE, which has raised the teaching and learning in staff and pupils, they can now deliver the PE program themselves with more confidence, following the Coach's guidance.

 The children are now accessing a wider variety of sports and competitions in and out of school.

 After school clubs have also been set up using the funding in which all children can access and develop their skills.
-We are hoping that offering a range of familiar and different sports, such as fencing and cricket, will increase the amount of children that participate in sporting after school clubs.
+We are hoping that offering a range of familiar and different sports, such as fencing and Tai Chi, will increase the amount of children that participate in sporting after school clubs.

 Children throughout the school have also attended inter-schools competitions and coaching during the school year, building up their self-esteem and physical skills.
 When children were surveyed about their PE learning, competing against others was rated high by children in Reception through to Year 2.

 This funding has also bought in local athlete, Jor'dan McIntosh who is aspiring to compete in the skeleton at 2016/2018 Olympic Games.
 She came in to talk to the children about how PE helped her develop her skills and enthusiasm for sport, and let children try on her skeleton suit and sit on the skeleton.
 This helps children realise that PE can lead onto Olympic games and competing for your town/county and give children someone to aspire to.